28 Sep Benefits of Minimising Interruptions and Five Ways to Manage Them

 Research indicates that it takes an average of 23 minutes to recover your focus after an interruption.
 Knowing how to minimise interruptions can make a big difference to your productivity.
 Combined with other changes to your work habits, you can gain up to two extra hours of productive time each day.

 So what are effective ways to minimise interruptions?
-Today we show you how to be more productive with our top strategies to deal with interruptions and stay focused.
+Today we show you how to be more productive with our top strategies on how to manage interruptions and stay focused.

 1. Block out focus time

-One of the most powerful strategies for avoiding interruptions is to block out time in your day for deep, focused work.
+One of the most powerful strategies on how to manage interruptions is to block out time in your day for deep, focused work.
 During this time, try to unplug as much as you can – turn off notifications on all devices, turn your phone off or to silent, shut down your email, and close any tabs that are unrelated to the current task.
 This way, you can create a physical work environment that minimises interruptions.

 2. Schedule contact hours